 Nevertheless, boating is also a dangerous activity.
 According to the Georgia Department of Natural Resources, the state saw a total of 135 boating incidents in 2017, resulting in 63 drownings and 15 fatalities.
 There were also 63 injuries.
 These numbers are in line with previous years.
 Boating under the influence also remains a problem in the state, with 189 BUIs in 2017.

-If you or a loved one has been injured in an accident, the boating accident lawyers at Slappey & Sadd in Atlanta want to hear from you.
+If you or a loved one has been injured in an accident, the injury lawyers at Slappey & Sadd in Atlanta want to hear from you.
 You might receive financial compensation which can cover medical expenses, lost wages, and intangible harms like pain and suffering.
 Call us today, 404-255-6677, to schedule a free consultation.Types of Boating Accidents

 Boating accidents usually result from a collision of some sort, such as: